cresta-eu/pat_mpi_lib/readme.md

 with a `+pat` suffix.

-The following text describes the interface provided by the three functions of the `pat_mpi_lib` library.
+The following text describes the interface provided by the four functions of the `pat_mpi_lib` library.

 ```bash